herrera-ignacio/algorithms/problems/lcs/README.md

 ### Step 3: Computing the length of an LCS

-Since the LCS has only _Theta(m*n)_ distinch subproblems, we can use dynamic programming to compute the solutions bottom up and achieve this complexity.
+Since the LCS has only _Theta(m*n)_ distinct sub-problems, we can use dynamic programming to compute the solutions bottom up and achieve this complexity.

 Procedure `LCS-LENGTH` takes two sequences as inputs (`X = <x1...xm>` and `Y = <y1...yn>`).
 It stores `c[i,j]` values in a __row-major__ order (first row of c from left to right, then second row, and so on).
 This procedure also maintains table `b[1..m, 1..n]` to help us construct an optimal solution by pointing to the table entry corresponding to the optimal subproblem solution chosen when computing `c[i,j]`.
 Finally, `c[m,n]` contains the length of an LCS of `X` and `Y`.